epfl-ada/ada-2021-project-palomamo/docs/index.md

 The results we found in this analysis need to be taken with a grain of salt as we encountered a few limitations and had to make some assumptions:

+* Some newspaper didn't offer a lot of quotes in 2015-2016 for the time analysis.
+This required some more manipulation and deletion.

 * The Empath tool we used for topic detection is a tool that was published in 2016 and probably developed before that, so the pre-existing categories might not be completely up to date with our data (especially for years 2017-2020, which could make us miss some newer trending topics.

 * There are very few quotes written by gender minorities, which makes it hard to draw conclusions and extrapolate the results we found for this subgroup of genders.

 ## Lexicon